National Graduates Survey (NGS)

 A major redesign was done for the 2018 collection cycle (2015 graduates).
 The objectives of the redesign were to revise the sampling method, adopt a new sampling frame, modernize the content and revise the target population.
 Consultations were conducted with federal, provincial and territorial sharing partners and university researchers.
 As a result of the redesign, care should be taken when comparing data from previous cycles with data published for the 2018 cycle and beyond.

 The 2023 collection cycle (2020 graduates) was built on the content used for the 2018 collection cycle (2015 graduates).
-It also includes new content on online learning and the impact of the COVID-19 pandemic on the education and employment of graduates.
+It also included new content on online learning and the impact of the COVID-19 pandemic on the education and employment of graduates.

 Reference period: Calendar year.